Tikam02/Re-Learn/Phase-I/clean_code.md

 ### How to do it?
 *****
 Code is clean if it can be understood easily – by everyone on the team.
 Clean code can be read and enhanced by a developer other than its original author.
 With understandability comes readability, changeability, extensibility and maintainability.
+Writing clean code is a necessary mindset.
+It takes practice to write clean and structured code, and you will learn to do it over time.
+But you need to start with the mindset of writing this way.
+And you’ll get used to reviewing and revising your code so it’s the cleanest it can be.
+There are two things- Programming and Good Programming.
+Programming is what we have all been doing.
+Now is the time to do good programming.
+We all know that even the bad code works.
+But it takes time and resources to make a program good.
+Moreover, other developers mock you when they are trying to find what all is happening in your code.
+But it’s never too late to care for your programs.
 _____________________________________

 ## General rules